dojo/docs/dojo/store/Observable.rst

 * The removedFrom parameter indicates the index in the result array where the object used to be.
 If the value is -1, then the object is an addition to this result set (due to a new object being created, or changed such that it is a part of the result set).
 * The insertedInto parameter indicates the index in the result array where the object should be now.
 If the value is -1, then the object is a removal from this result set (due to an object being deleted, or changed such that it is not a part of the result set).

+The observe() method returns an object with a cancel() method that can be called to stop observing the given result set.

 ========
 Examples
 ========